 Prerequisites: I have TeXLive installed on Windows, which comes with the dvisvgm command-line utility.
 The latex command generates .dvi files that dvisvgm converts to svg.
 If you can open up a fresh terminal and run dvisvgm, you’re probably good.

 Usage: python tree-generator.py FILENAME.tex.
-The script will hunt for anything between \begin{forest} and \end{forest} and turn it into its own individual .svg file.
+The script will hunt for anything between \begin{forest} and \end{forest} or \begin{adjustbox} and \end{adjustbox} (if you’re cropping as I describe in my post about syntax tree tricks).
+It will turn the trees it finds into individual .svg files.
 These .svg files can be inserted into Microsoft Word and LibreOffice Writer but not Google Docs (grrr).

 Script: